-This easy one pot jambalaya comes together quick and is a classic Louisiana dish full of flavor with chicken, sausage, rice and the right amount of spice!
+Easy one pot jambalaya comes together quickly and is a classic Louisiana dish.
+This jambalaya recipe is full of flavor, with chicken, sausage, rice and the right amount of spice!

 Mardi Gras is a time for celebration with parades and parties.
-I have never been to New Orleans but when the Super bowl was held there (or in the Saints were playing in it) we would throw a themed party complete with beads, food and drinks.
-One of the years our friends brought a Jambalaya dish that was pretty similar to this one I'm sharing today.
-It quickly disappeared and once you try this, you'll know why.
+I have never been to New Orleans, but when the Super bowl was held there (or in the Saints were playing in it) we would throw a themed party complete with beads, food and drinks.
+One of the years our friends brought a Jambalaya dish that was pretty similar to this one pot jambalaya recipe I’m sharing today.
+It quickly disappeared and once you try this, you’ll know why.

 If you are looking for another recipe to make for Mardi Gras, last year I made some King Cake donuts.
 A great way to start out the day.
 We also have a tradition in our Italian family that we celebrate on Fat Tuesday with the making of Honey Balls.
 These are fritter like with anise and drizzled with warm honey – a definite family favorite.

 Grab a spoon and dig in!
 This recipe definitely was a hit at our place.

 Quick and Easy One Pot Jambalaya